pfedick/winmusik/README.md

 	./configure --help

 for a description of all parameters.
+By default, the application will be installed in below /usr/local (e.g. /usr/local/bin, /usr/local/share...).
+If you want to install somewhere else, use "--prefix=PATH" with configure.

 Then type

-	qmake
-	make release
+	make

 You should find a WinMusik binary in the release-Folder

+Type

+	make install

+to install it.

 Credits
 =======